 As previously discussed the RCDC is a very powerful tool for customizing FIM without writing your own front-end and web client.
 There are several drawbacks to the RCDC.
 The worst is that you have to export the RCDC to an xml file, open it up in your favorite XML editor, modify it by hand, load it back into the FIM Portal and then run iisreset.
 All of which means that mistakes are quite painful, as it can take you several minutes to discover your mistake.
 Worse if you made more than one change.
 Ugh!

-I highly recommend watching the demo videos as the UI is good but not perfectly intuitive.
+The UI is good but not perfectly intuitive.
 I found several “bugs” only to discover that I needed to learn just a bit more about the tool.
-Watching the videos will help you have a better beginning experience with the editor.

 You will need to run a PowerShell command to export the FIM Configuration, install the software before you can use it at all.
 After activating the license you can save the RCDC’s as XML.
 Then yes you still have to load the RCDC manually and run iisreset.
 Nonetheless, this is still much easier.